Seasonal Sports Club User Guide

 Clubs must use an approved Council contractor to carry out the works, contact the Sport and Recreation Liaison officer for more information.

-Under no circumstances are clubs to install additional lamps to sportsground lighting without written consent from Council.
+Under no circumstances are clubs to install additional lamps or luminaires to sportsground lighting without written consent from Council.

 Vandalism and graffiti